gary-archer/oauth.tokenhandler.docker/README.md

 The following additional related measures were also taken to reduce token risks:

 - The Content Security Policy prevents untrusted domains from executing code
-- The Content Security Policy prevents tokens ot data being sent to untrusted domains
+- The Content Security Policy prevents tokens or data being sent to untrusted domains
 - In future [DPoP](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-dpop) may further strengthen use of tokens in the browser

 ## Proxying Business API Calls

 Some stakeholders feel uncomfortable about using access tokens in the browser.\
-If so then this type of Proxy API can easily be adapted to also double hop API calls via the proxy API.
+If so then this solution can easily be adapted to also double hop API calls via the Proxy API.

 ## Developer Setup